pawztech/frontend-test/README.md

 ## Bonus points

-1. Use of a responsive framework
+1. Don't use a responsive framework
 2. Use of typeface libraries
 3. Improve the web page's usability and make it visually pleasing
 4. use of angular.js in some shape or form